JamFfm/TFTDisplay/README.md

 # Known Problems

 >only for brewing-kettles not for fermentation until now.
-There is an error after a while (ca. 2h) when painting the graph witch stops CBPI3: Error: too many open files.
-Also the responce to clicks in the gui become delayed a bit.
-Could not fix it.
+The responce to clicks in the gui become delayed a bit.
+Could not fix it until now.
 Help is welcome.